-“For example, there was an Egyptian vizier named Ptahhotep who lived about 2000 years ago.10 Remember that this was 1600 years before Homer.
+“An Egyptian vizier named Ptahhotep, who lived about 2000 years ago, existed as an example”.10 Remember that this was 1600 years before Homer.
 Ptahhotep wrote a book entitled The Maxims of Ptahhotep.
 As an old man who was retiring, he wrote this book, at the behest of Pharaoh for his younger son who was assuming his position.11 The ancient Egyptians stressed the importance of wisdom, especially for government officials, in making prudent decisions.
 The Egyptians believed that wisdom practiced by leaders would foster harmony and order, whereas a lack of wisdom would lead to disorder and chaos.

-“Ptahhotep attained much of his wisdom in experience, but ultimately derived it from the goddess Maat – her very name means ‘truth and justice.’
+“Ptahhotep attained much of his wisdom in experience, but ultimately derived it from the goddess Maat – her very name means ‘truth and justice’.
 She symbolized harmony and order in the universe.
-If a society was structured accordingly, then it would reflect the harmony and order of the universe.
+If a society were structured accordingly, then it would mirror the harmony and order of the universe.
 Maat stressed the importance of practicing virtue based in wisdom.”

 “This seems just the type of teaching that Plato needed to hear after fleeing from the disordered city of Athens,” said Xenon.